 Cruikshank, George.
 “The Drunkard’s Children.”
 London: David Bogue, Publisher, 1848.
 Available at British Museum Collection Online: https://www.britishmuseum.org/research/collection_online/search.aspx

-In Their Shoes: If you were a member of this family, what would could you have done to stop this chain of events?
+Think About it: If you were a member of this family, what would, or could you have done to stop this chain of events?

 Social Media Spin: Create a post in which you promote temperance for the 21st Century.
 Include information which might sway a person to seek treatment for alcohol or drug addiction.